 In West Germany, the country's external radio service has been celebrating a quarter of a century's broadcasting to the world.

-In West Germany, the country's external radio service has been celebrating a quarter of a century's broadcasting to the world.
+Background: In West Germany, the country's external radio service has been celebrating a quarter of a century's broadcasting to the world.
 Known as "Deutsche Welle" or Voice of Germany, the service's weekly transmission time now amounts to 600 hours, in 34 different languages.

 SYNOPSIS: At a special reception held Bonn earlier this month (May) European and overseas guests were greeted by General Manager, Mr. Walter Steigner, after attending a concert in the Beethoven concert hall.
 Beethoven has become a sort of a patron for the short-wave service.
 A passage from his opera "Fidelio": "Brother seeks brother" was chosen as the service's signature tune and pause-sign.